 The main goal of the follicular phase is getting an egg ready for ovulation.
 While you have your period, your pituitary (a gland in the brain) secretes follicle-stimulating hormone (FSH).
 FSH tells your ovaries that it's time to get a follicle ready and that estrogen needs to increase as well to get your body prepared for a baby.

 During the follicular phase, estrogen is your main diva.
-Your lips might look a little plumper, and fewer fine lines and wrinkles are visible because of rising estrogen levels.
+Your lips might look a little plumper, and fewer fine lines2 and wrinkles are visible because of rising estrogen levels.
 It's also hard at work protecting the heart and modulating the immune system.

 Estrogen is also rising and to get the endometrium ready (see the proliferative phase below).